2026 MANHATTAN INTERNATIONAL

 • Contrasting program showing artistry and technical command including one movement of a classical sonata (Haydn, Mozart, Beethoven, or Schubert)

-• Winners perform 10-20 minutes solo recital repertoire in final winners recital at Weill Recital Hall at Carnegie Hall.
+• perform 10-15 minutes solo recital repertoire in final round 2 at Weill Recital Hall at Carnegie Hall.

-The 2026 Manhattan International Piano Competition invites pianists of all ages from around the world to join our international regional competitions where outstanding performers will be selected for the Final Round in New York City.
+The 2026 Manhattan International Piano Competition & Manhattan International Piano Concerto Competition invites pianists of all ages from around the world to join our international regional competitions where outstanding performers will be selected for the Final Round in New York City.

 Kaufman Music Center